Top Stories for Oct. 23, 2024

 • Commissioner Susan Rodriguez-McDowell is hosting an open house focused on youth mental health services, resources, and trends.
 Join us Wednesday, Oct.
 23, at 6 p.m. at Community House Middle School in Charlotte.

-• Commissioner Lea Altman is hosting an open house during which County staff and partners will update neighbors on job resources for small businesses, mental health services, the HOMES tax-relief program, vaccinations, and more.
+• Commissioner Leigh Altman is hosting an open house during which County staff and partners will update neighbors on job resources for small businesses, mental health services, the HOMES tax-relief program, vaccinations, and more.
 Join us Saturday, Oct.
 26, at 10 a.m. at the Valerie C. Woodard County Services Center.

 5. Help After Helene: To support those affected by Hurricane Helene, Mecklenburg County Park and Recreation is collecting donations until Friday, Nov.
 1. The list of items that are needed includes: cleaning items such as rags, mops, brooms, and scrub brushes; bottled water and other packaged drinks; first aid kits; hygiene items, including soap, detergent, disinfectant, garbage bags, and hand sanitizer; infant care items such as formula, diapers, and rash cream; nonperishable, packaged food items and snacks; and many other items.
 There are 20 drop-off locations across Charlotte, Cornelius, Huntersville, and Mint Hill.